degreeproject/react-fulltest-app/README.md

 To protect the data there are 2 levels of authorization, 1 being the highest, 2 lowest.
 1. Authorized user
 2. Unauthorized user
 The access is checked from 2 up to 1.
-And once a users authorization-level has been approved for the specified action/endpoint, the request handled.
+And once a users authorization-level has been approved for the specified action/endpoint, the request gets handled.

 Which authorization levels are required for which endpoints/action are showed in the [API endpoints section](#api-endpoints-and-methods).